-In the event of a recurrence of the same or a similar offence the matter shall be referred to the Head of Section who, after consultation with the Human Resources Manager, shall advise the officer, in writing, of the nature of the alleged offence.
+In the event of a recurrence of the same or a similar offence the matter shall be referred to the Principal who, after consultation with the Chairman of the Board of Governors and the Human Resources Manager, shall advise the officer, in writing, of the nature of the alleged offence.
 The officer shall be given a copy of any report giving rise to disciplinary charges.
-The officer shall be given the opportunity to explain at a disciplinary interview with the Head of Section.
+The officer shall be given the opportunity to explain at a disciplinary interview with the School Principal.
 The Human Resources Branch shall be given advance notice of any disciplinary hearing and shall, if it so desires, be represented at the hearing by the Human Resources Manager or nominee from the Human Resources Branch.
-If a satisfactory explanation is not given the Head of Section shall issue a written warning and shall advise the officer of the consequences of any further similar offence.
+If a satisfactory explanation is not given the School Principal shall issue a written warning and shall advise the officer of the consequences of any further similar offence.